 Professional references may not be talked about as much as resumes and cover letters in the hiring process, yet a stellar reference can put you at the top of the list for a job.
-A bad professional reference, on the other hand, can send your application straight to the trash can.
+A bad professional reference, on the other hand, can be detrimental.

 How many references should you have?

 Most job seekers should aim to provide three to four professional references, unless otherwise requested by the employer.

 This is a good number to have because it provides potential employers with a good mix of people who can attest to your qualifications, work ethic, and character.
 Having too many references can be overwhelming for employers, and having too few can make you look unprepared.